-Below are two sample answers to the question “Have you gone above and beyond the call of duty?
+Below is a sample answer to the question “Have you gone above and beyond the call of duty?
 If so, how?”

 “I define “going above and beyond” as doing what needs to be done and not just what is expected of me, such as at my last job.
 I was given a project and the expectations for it, but I knew that the minimum requirements were not going to get the job done properly.
 I had to work weekends, but I did it how I knew it had to be done.”

 And here’s another sample answer to “Have you gone above and beyond the call of duty?”

 “For me, going “above and beyond the call of duty” is really about going all out to get a job done properly.
 For example, I once worked on a large team project where I could tell that one of my colleagues was struggling with his tasks.
 To some extent, my work was dependent on his, and it’s probable that had he delivered late, I may have been forced to as well.
 I approached him discreetly over lunch and offered to stay late and help him out.
 He couldn’t thank me enough.
 We worked through the night and in the end, he was able to deliver on time, and so was I.”

 LiveCareer provides jobseekers with help at every step of the career journey.
 Use our Resume Builder and Cover Letter Builder to construct winning documents, ones that will get your foot in the interview door!